Customise Consent Preferences

-The lands of Château Pavie connects to the Hôtel de Pavie and extend into the vineyards of its estate.
+The lands of Château Pavie connect to the Hôtel de Pavie and extend into the vineyards of its estate.
 They are both an excuse for a bicycle excursion or a very chic picnic.
 Starting with the subtlety of the terroir, which is spectacularly revealed in the Pavia landscape.
 The tour explains the gestures of precision viticulture and the majestic architecture of the cellars, renovated in 2013 by Alberto Pinto, allows visitors to experience the alchemy involved in the maturation of a great wine.

 The highlight of the visit is the tasting, which puts everything that has been seen and heard into perspective.
 To the eye, the color is dense; on the nose, the aromatic complexity is deep; on the palate, the structure is taut and precise.
 All the magic of the place is distilled in a glass.